Popeye09/unique-file-lister/README.md

 - **app1**: `http://localhost:8081`
 - **app2**: `http://localhost:8082`

-Each instance connects to a single database instance to their respective databases (`app1` and `app2`).
+Each instance connects to a single database container that holds their respective databases (`app1` and `app2`).

 For the examples, I will use app1.